vivainio/shimpan/README.md

 If you omit the --to argument, it creates the shims in current directory.
 You can then try it copy them wherever you want (probably some nice place on your PATH).
 The shims don't care where they are, they only care about where the .shim file points at.

+### What's deal with the name?

+I planned to call it Shimpanz or Shimpans, but that would have been gringe.
+Henge Shimpan.